mininglamp-MLLM/HMLLM/README.md

 * Semi-automated Annotation Process: Developed a semi-automated annotation process, using the ChatGPT4-Vision (GPT4V) tool, combined with keyframes obtained from FSVR preprocessing, to generate objective Q&As of video content.
 By randomly selecting questions from the question set to increase the diversity of Q&As, and undergoing final review and proofreading by human annotators.

 ### 📝 Data Examples
-Data examples from SRI-ADV and the inference results of different models are shown below.
+Data examples from Video-SME and the inference results of different models are shown below.
 ![Dataset Examples](./assets/dataset_examples.jpg)
-> Data examples and qualitative analysis from SRI-ADV.
+> Data examples and qualitative analysis from Video-SME.
 The left side of the image shows the ground truth; the right side shows inference results from different models, where green represents accurate descriptions, and red indicates incorrect responses.

 ### 📡 Dataset Comparison
 <details><summary>Comparison</summary><p>
-Compared to other datasets suitable for video parsing, SRI-ADV has more modalities, a longer average answer text length (99.6), and a larger median number of storyboards (11).
-This means each advertisement video in SRI-ADV contains a larger amount of content information, increasing the difficulty and complexity of video comprehension tasks.
+Compared to other datasets suitable for video parsing, Video-SME has more modalities, a longer average answer text length (99.6), and a larger median number of storyboards (11).
+This means each advertisement video in Video-SME contains a larger amount of content information, increasing the difficulty and complexity of video comprehension tasks.
 > AP in the table stands for Audience Profiles.

 | Datasets| Video source | Q&A generation | Q&A tasks| Modality| Videos | Q&A pairs |AvgAnsLen | MedScene |